 What is Cooperative Play?

 Cooperative play is defined as being an organised form of activity which involves the equal distribution of efforts and responsibilities among the children to reach a common goal.
 Knowing the cooperative play definition, many people see these activities as being incredibly important in development through childhood.

 Some examples could include building dens and putting on performances using a stage with props.
 These things encourage children to share ideas, work together and come up with stories.
-This can also incorporate independent learning which is another key part of early development.
+This can also incorporate independent learning which is another key part of early childhood development.

 Playing is a great tool for helping kids learn at such a young age.
 It combines fun and education which young pupils need to pay attention and go away learning something new.
 It develops their physical, mental, social and emotional skills which is vital at this point.